opendocsg/slw-judgments-backfill/2006_SGHC_30/report.md

 28\.
 I turn now to the question of the form of the writ.
 By taking out an _in rem_ writ, the Plaintiffs attempted to institute an _in rem_ action; but an _in rem_ action has both an _in rem_ and an _in personam_ component.
 While they may have started out intending to invoke the _in rem_ admiralty jurisdiction of the High Court by taking out an _in rem_ writ, the fact of the matter is that they elected to invoke only the _in personam_ admiralty jurisdiction.
 The _in rem_ component of the writ was never invoked.
 The present action was in substance conducted as an _in personam_ action from the moment the writ was served on the Defendants’ solicitors who accepted service of the writ on their behalf and entered appearance.

 29\.
-In _The Ohm Mariana_ [1993] 2 SLR 698, the claim was by the ship managers against the ship owners for disbursements.
+In _The Ohm Mariana_ <span class="citation">[1993] 2 SLR 698</span>, the claim was by the ship managers against the ship owners for disbursements.
 One of the issue was whether the respondents who were the owners of the ship at the time the action commenced were also the owners of the ship at the time the cause of action arose.
 The Court of Appeal held that the respondents, although not the registered owners of the ship, were the beneficial owners of the ship at the time the cause of action arose.
 Since they were the beneficial owners in respect of all the shares of the ship when the action was brought, the statutory right of action _in rem_ was properly invoked.
 LP Thean J (as he then was) proceeded to consider the legal position where _in rem_ action was instituted in error.
 At p 712, he opined:

  Further, even if the action in rem was instituted in error on the ground that, when the cause of action arose, the respondents were not the owners of Ohm Mariana, that error was not fatal to the appellants’ claim at the trial.
 As we have held, the claim of the plaintiffs came within para (o) of s 3(1) of the Act, and the court has jurisdiction to hear and determine the claim.
 The defendants had not, at the initial or any subsequent stage of the proceedings, applied to set aside the writ and the warrant of arrest.
 They entered an appearance unconditionally and in so doing submitted to the jurisdiction of the court and from then onwards the action continued as an action in rem as well as an action in personam: see The Gemma and The August 8. ...